-The LSRA may decide that only a certain number will be placed on any such panel.
+The LSRA may decide to limit the number to be placed on any such panel.

 Qualification and placement on a panel is not a guarantee of appointment to a position.
 Candidates not appointed at the expiry of the panel will have no claim to a position thereafter because of having been on the panel.